 Nuggets GM Kiki Vandeweghe also criticized the code and pointed out there wasn't one for GMs.

-But some of the players, including Grant Hill, were on board.
-And others, like LeBron James, had no issue with it.
+However, some of the players, including Grant Hill, were on board, and others, like LeBron James, had no issue with it.

 "No, it's not a big deal, not to me."
 Said James to the Cleveland Plain Dealer.
 "Sometimes you feel lazy and you don't feel like putting some clothes on, but this is a job.
 We are going to have fun, but this is a job and we should look like we're going to work, that's the way they feel."